civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed: Hosting of MP games on XP machines
 Fixed: SLIC error related to missing city
 Fixed: Prediction of movement times for ships moving through cities
-Added: New database flags for making construction of units, buildings and wonders depend on the existence of goods
 Changed: Message boxes to be non-modal
 Added: Option to select a city first instead of an army
 Added: DebugSlic and GoodAnim options